-The Department of Chemistry and Biochemistry offers the M.S. and Ph.D.
+The Department of Chemistry and Biochemistry offers the M.S. and Ph.D. in both Chemistry and Biochemistry.
 The major areas of research in the department are biochemistry and biophysics, molecular design and synthesis, and nanotechnology.

 A B.S. degree with demonstrated proficiency in chemistry or biochemistry is required for entrance to Chemistry and Biochemistry graduate programs.